rustatian/IPC/README.md

 # SystemV
-System V implementations of  shared memory and semaphores to syncronize.
+System V implementation of  shared memory and semaphores to syncronize.